Arizona State fires Edwards following loss to MAC school

 The Sun Devils begin Pac-12 play next with three ranked teams: No. 13 Utah at home Saturday, followed by No. 7 Southern California and No. 18 Washington.

-Edwards managed to hold onto his job after an up-and-down 2021, but another shaky loss led to his firing three games into the season.
-Arizona State is still awaiting word on possible NCAA sanctions for allegedly hosting recruits on campus during an NCAA-mandated COVID-19 dead period in 2020.
+”Our future begins now and our responsibility is to try to infuse new energy, new urgency into the program,” Anderson said.

-Edwards, a former NFL head coach, was considered an unconventional hire when he was tapped by Crow and Anderson to lead the middling program.
-A former NFL agent, Anderson represented Edwards during his playing days with the New York Jets.
+Edwards, a former NFL head coach, was considered an unconventional hire when he was tapped by University President Michael Crow and Anderson to lead the middling program.
+A former NFL agent, Anderson represented Edwards during his playing days with the Philadelphia Eagles.

 Edwards spent the nine previous years as an NFL TV analyst and had not been a college coach since serving as San Jose State’s defensive backs coach from 1987-89.